sigurg/VoltFish/README.md

 * probably a lot of other features I can't think of right now :)

 ## Known bugs:
 * app sometimes fails to start because connection to the Mooshimeter fails.
-In this case, you need to kill the app manually using the terminal command "pkill -9 Mooshimeter".
+In this case, you need to kill the app manually using the terminal command "pkill -9 VoltFish".